What is thyroid cancer?

 Follow-up care for thyroid cancer

-All children treated for thyroid cancer will need long-term follow-up care into adulthood.
-In the first few years after surgery, your child will require physical exams, laboratory tests and radiological imaging every three to six months.
+If your child is treated for thyroid cancer, they will need long-term follow-up care into adulthood.
+In the first few years after surgery, they will need physical exams, laboratory tests and medical scans every three to six months.

-Follow-up exams may become yearly if there is no evidence of persistent or recurrent cancer.
-Your child’s healthcare team will customize a follow-up plan based on your child’s condition and outcome.
+If there is no evidence of cancer still in your child’s body (persistent) or cancer that returns (recurrent), we may reduce your child’s follow-up exams to yearly.
+Your child’s healthcare team will customize a follow-up plan based on their condition and outcome.

-Many children will achieve remission, that is, they will have no evidence of thyroid cancer.
-However, others may develop persistent or recurrent thyroid cancer, and the cancer may spread to other organs, most commonly the lungs.
+Many children will eventually have no evidence of thyroid cancer in their bodies (they will be in remission).
+However, others may develop persistent or recurrent thyroid cancer, and it may spread to other organs.
+It most commonly spreads to the lungs.

-Patients who develop persistent thyroid cancer that does not respond to typical treatments will be referred to the Advanced Pediatric Thyroid Cancer Therapeutics Clinic, an innovative, collaborative program between CHOP’s Thyroid Center and Developmental Therapeutics Program.
+If your child develops persistent thyroid cancer that does not respond to typical treatments, we will refer them to our Advanced Pediatric Thyroid Cancer Therapeutics Clinic, where doctors from our Pediatric Thyroid Center and Developmental Therapeutics Program work together to provide the best care for your child.

 Outlook for thyroid cancer

-The long-term outlook for patients with thyroid cancer in childhood or adolescence varies with the type of cancer and the extent to which the cancer has spread beyond the thyroid before diagnosis and treatment.
-The vast majority of pediatric patients with thyroid cancer are able to live productive and rewarding lives.
+The long-term outlook for patients with thyroid cancer in childhood or adolescence can be different depending on the type of cancer and whether the cancer has spread from the thyroid to other parts of the body before a child is diagnosed and treated.
+Most children with thyroid cancer can live productive and rewarding lives.

 Resources to help